ParaCoToUl/noarr-pipelines/docs/compute-node.md

 If you wish to write a connector for a different GPGPU framework and you want to extend the compute node, a good place to start is to read the `AsyncComputeNode.hpp` and `CudaComputeNode.hpp` files.
 This section contains some explanation regarding those.

 You typically want to extend the logic around `advance` and `post_advance` methods and you will do this extension by inheritance.
 The problem is, that when a user uses your `MyExtendedComputeNode` and they override these two methods, they will most likely forget to call your parent implementation.
 We decided to deal with this problem by creating a separate `__internal__advance` and `__internal__post_advance` methods.
-These internal varians of these methods are meant to be overriden by users extending the logic of a compute node and they always have to call their parent implementation.
-The non-internal variants are then dedicated to the end user only and they shouldn't call their parent implementation (since it's either abstract or empty).
+These internal variants of these methods are meant to be overwritten by users extending the logic of a compute node and they always have to call their parent implementation.
+The non-internal variants are then dedicated to the end user only and they should not call their parent implementation (since it is either abstract or empty).

 The (simplified) call stack for the `advance` method will then look like this: